streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 - StreamSets Kubernetes Agent v1.1.2

-- AKS with Kubernetes version v1.28.5
+- AKS with Kubernetes v1.28.5

-- EKS with Kubernetes version v1.29
+- EKS with Kubernetes v1.29

+- Rancher v2.7.5 in standalone (single node) mode, with Kubernetes v1.26.4 +k3s1 (used for the NodePort Service example)

 ## Deploying the Example